 The federal judge approved a $97 million budget for Michigan to examine and replace lead water service lines in 18,000 Flint homes.

 The project will be completed in three years.
-Also, the EPA declared that it had awarded $100 million to Flint for drinking water infrastructure advancements.
+Also, the EPA announced that it had awarded $100 million to Flint for improvements to drinking water infrastructure.

 April to June 2017

-Flint’s mayor, Karen Weaver, recommended where the city should get its drinking water, a long-time crisis.
+Flint’s mayor, Karen Weaver, recommended where the city should get its drinking water, a long-standing crisis.
 That left the supply contaminated with lead.
 Governor Snyder agreed with her decision.

 Flint's water system was improving, but lead issues remained.
-There was an increased potential for lead to break off and enter the water supply.
+There was an increased risk that lead could break off and enter the water supply.

-City, state, and federal officials advised residents to use water filters in their homes.
+City, state, and federal officials advised residents to use home water filters.
 This trend was expected to continue in 2018 and 2019.

 July to September 2017

 For last month's fifth and likely final round, researchers collected samples from 138 Flint homes.
-The testing showed that lead levels continued to stay well below the federal safety standard of 15 ppb.
+The testing showed that lead levels remained well below the federal safety standard of 15 ppb.

 October 2017